Cyber Security

 Passive vs. Active Attack Vectors: Understanding the Tactics of Cybercriminals

 • Passive Attack Vectors: These tactics involve monitoring or collecting data without making any alterations to the system.
 A common example is eavesdropping on network traffic, where cybercriminals capture sensitive information such as login credentials or confidential communications without detection.
-This form of assault can significantly undermine , as it enables intruders to collect information for future exploits without triggering alerts.
+This form of assault can significantly undermine security, as it enables intruders to collect information for future exploits without triggering alerts.

 The central node represents the main topic of attack vectors.
 The branches show the two main categories: passive and active.
 Each sub-branch details specific tactics or characteristics, helping you see how these threats differ and relate to cybersecurity.